boda-sh/config/README.md

 ## FAQs

-### git tracking

-We may have to run `git add .` in repo root first for changes to be picked up.
+You may have to run `git add .` in repo root first for changes to be picked up.

 ### Doesn't `homebrew`, `nix-darwin`, and `home-manager` conflict?